mendix/docs/content/releasenotes/developer-portal/index.md

 ### September 19th, 2019

-#### Mendix App User Management
+#### Launchpad Removal & App User Management Update

-* We have removed the old launchpad page as we moved to a new SSO architecture.
-The old url launchpad.mendix.com now links to your apps overview.
+* We removed the old launchpad page, as we have moved to a new SSO architecture.
+The old URL `launchpad.mendix.com` now links to your [My Apps](/developerportal/apps-list/) page.
-* We moved the app user management functionality of launchpad to the **App settings** in the developer portal.
-To manage your users go to the respective app, select **General** under the header **Settings** and click on the **Manage App Users**  button.
-For more information, see [Managing App Users](https://docs.mendix.com/developerportal/settings/general-settings#managing-app-users).
+* We moved the app user management functionality of the launchpad to the **General** app settings in the Developer Portal.
+For more information, see the [Managing App Users](/developerportal/settings/general-settings#managing-app-users) section of *How to Manage General App Settings*.

 ### September 5th, 2019